EMDR: What Is It?

 EMDR helps to resolve those “fragments” — store them away in an orderly, healthy fashion.
 You won’t forget the past, but you will develop a perspective where past events stop haunting the present.
 Self-esteem is enhanced, relationships improve, emotions stabilize.

-Most often I use EMDR in couple’s counselling when infidelity is part of the couple’s story.
+Most often this intervention is used with couples when infidelity is part of the couple’s story.
 In situations of infidelity a betrayed partner will frequently have trauma symptoms: nightmares, anxiety, flashbacks distressing and all-consuming thoughts.
 EMDR can help with symptom reduction.

 …the affair happened a number of years ago and we’ve worked very hard to repair our marriage.
 But I felt so guilty, and he just couldn’t get the picture of me and his best friend out of his mind.
 I was kind of skeptical when (our counsellor) told us about EMDR and suggested we talk to you.
 After first talking to you I was still pretty skeptical.
 But (my husband) wanted to go ahead.